-- 1. Completion of a total of thirty-nine (39) semester credit hours of prescribed coursework. - 2.
-A minimum 3.0 (A = 4.00) quality point average for all graduate work attempted. - 3.
+1. Completion of a total of thirty-nine (39) semester credit hours of prescribed coursework.

+- 2. A minimum 3.0 (A = 4.00) quality point average for all graduate work attempted. - 3.
 Demonstration of acceptable grasp of the core courses by successful completion of the written comprehensive examination. - 4.
 Completion of an internship/project report for all non-thesis option students. - 5.
 Completion and successful defense of a thesis with the quality of scientific research for all thesis option students. - 6.
+Demonstration of English proficiency by successfully completing the course English 501 Graduate Professional Writing, or by taking Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT) and getting score 3.5 or better on the analytical writing portion of the GRE or GMAT. - 7.
 All other requirements of the Graduate School in Texas Southern University.